Skip to content

 Preventive Measures:

-To prevent future growth, consider addressing the environmental factors that contribute to moss formation, such as improving ventilation or drainage.
+Address environmental factors contributing to moss formation, such as improving ventilation or drainage.

 Avoid Disturbing Asbestos: